How do you feel about your manager and what makes a good manager, well.. good?

 Fortunately, poor communication skills are likely to become clear during the interview process.

 A good senior product manager should have the ability to determine what matters and what doesn’t, often across a wide portfolio of products.
 Or, to look at it another way, they should be able to identify the right order to complete goals at a business-wide level.

 This means that an effective product manager won’t try to please everyone all of the time: they’ll work out which task deserves to be a priority and which can wait.

 But this should be based on a practical awareness of how each task affects the product’s development and success, rather than simply picking and choosing indiscriminately.

-Product managers who are responsible for more junior staff may find themselves struggling to trust team-members, particularly when a deadline is coming up fast.
+Product managers responsible for more junior staff may find themselves struggling to trust team members, particularly when a deadline is coming up fast.

 They might want to micro-manage colleagues to maximize their efficiency and productivity — but this can trigger resentment and frustration.

 And while strong leaders should be acutely aware of others’ weaknesses, trying to compensate for them by pushing too hard is a mistake.